inconshreveable/gonative/README.md

 ### Open Issues

-- gonative won't run on Windows because it uses unzip/tar unix utilities
+- gonative is untested on Windows

 ### Caveats
 - no linux/arm support because there are no official builds of linux/arm